What we do

 Pierre speaks seven languages and has received numerous international awards including TIP Hero, from former Secretary of State Colin Powell, US Department of State; Outstanding Social Entrepreneur, Schwab Foundation for Social Entrepreneurship (WEF); Officer of the Royal Order of Sahametrei, King of Cambodia; gold medals for the reconstruction of the country from the Prime Minister of Cambodia and the Swiss Brandenberger Prize.
 Pierre is married and has three daughters and four grandchildren.

 Born and raised in Cambodia, Chansoleak Ouch graduated with her Bachelor of Art and Associate Degree for Banking.
-Chansoleak Ouch has over 10 years of successive and leadership experience in Administration & Operations for local and international company.
+Chansoleak has over 17 years of successive and leadership experience in Administration & Operations for local and international company.

 President of the Board Pro Fair Trade AG, Switzerland